Up to Vallecito Mountains High Point

 Into Borrego Palm Canyon…

 Somewhere past the second Palm Oasis, I tripped over my own two feet and bruised and scraped my knee.
 It was tender, but I could still hike without too much issue.
 I suspected it would be sore tomorrow (narrator: yes, it was).
 I did not have any navigation issues until just before the first Palm Oasis, where I got off track.
 After some backtracking, I found the right path and reached the “end of the trail” sign.
 Day hikers were scattered about, enjoying the shade and the water.
 I motored past them, ready to be done.
 Once back at the car, I left Rick a note as to when I exited.
-I got a text from him that after noon, he had reached the summit and to his amazement there were a couple other groups of hikers.
+I got a text from him that afternoon; he had reached the summit, and to his amazement, there were a groups of hikers there!
 I wondered if they used the Henderson Canyon route.
 I think that is the one I might use for my next attempt.
-I’m glad Rick got the summit, and around 5:45 pm I got another message that he was back at his car.
+I’m glad Rick got the summit, and around 5:45 pm, I got another message that he was back at his car.
 That did validate my decision to turn back.
 Although I did not make the summit, the hike through the canyon was beautiful.

 Buy Me a Coffee at ko-fi.com